Suture Sculpt

 Suture Sculpt Weight Loss Patients

-- Patients who normally have a BMI of 27 or higher and have not been successful with traditional diets;
+- Patients who have not been successful with traditional weight loss methods of diet and exercise.

-- Patients who may not qualify for traditional weight loss surgeries.
+- Patients who may not meet the criteria for traditional weight loss surgery.

-At Batash Endoscopic Weight Loss Center, we know that financial restrictions can make it challenging to obtain the treatment you need and deserve so we offer CareCredit and United Medical Credit financing to our patients.
+The team at Batash Endoscopic Weight Loss Center understands that financial restrictions can make it challenging to obtain the treatment you need and deserve, so we offer CareCredit and United Medical Credit financing to our patients.
 Different procedure packages can be designed to accommodate unique patient needs.

 One of our expert team members would be happy to discuss the cost of the procedure and financing options with you and answer any questions you may have.

-The cost of Suture Sculpt ESG at Batash Endoscopic Weight Loss Center includes:
+The cost of Suture Sculpt ESG at Batash Endoscopic Weight Loss Center includes the following:

 - The Suture Sculpt procedure